 Deferred tax assets and liabilities are recognized for the future consequences attributable to temporary differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax basis.
 Furthermore, deferred taxes are recognized on consolidation procedures affecting net income attributable to Fresenius SE.
-Deferred tax assets also include claims to future tax reductions which arise from the probably expected usage of existing tax losses available for carryforward.

-Deferred taxes are computed using enacted or planned tax rates which are expected to apply in the relevant national jurisdictions when the amounts are recovered.
+Deferred tax assets also include claims to future tax reductions which arise from the more likely than not expected usage of existing tax losses available for carryforward.
+Deferred taxes are computed using enacted or adopted tax rates in the relevant national jurisdictions when the amounts are recovered.
+Tax rates, which will be valid in the future, but are not adopted till the date of the statement of financial position, are not considered.

 The recoverability of the carrying amount of a deferred tax asset is reviewed at each date of the statement of financial position.
-In assessing the recoverability of deferred tax assets, the Management considers whether it is probable that some portion or all of the deferred tax assets will be realized.
+In assessing the recoverability of deferred tax assets, the Management considers whether it is more likely than not that some portion or all of the deferred tax assets will be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 The Management considers the scheduled reversal of deferred tax liabilities and projected future taxable income in making this assessment.

-If it is probable that sufficient taxable income will be available for the utilization of parts or of the entire deferred tax asset, the deferred tax asset is recognized to this certain extent.
+If it is no longer more likely than not that sufficient taxable income will be available to allow the benefit of part or of the entire deferred tax asset to be utilized, the carrying amount of the deferred tax asset is reduced to that certain extent.
+The reduction is reversed to the date and extent that it becomes probable that sufficient taxable profit will be available.